Chapter 13: Node System and Procedural Workflow

 - LOD (Level of Detail) system

-- View frustum culling
+- View frustum culling13.9 Practical Projects

 Project 1: Procedural City